varigence/docs/bimlflex/reference-documentation/settings/PsaDeltaStageAllRows.md

 # Delta Stage All Rows

-Determines if the delta process stages all rows.
-Otherwise, the process will compress row changes into distinct change rows - removing full row duplicates.
+Enables delta process to stage all rows.
+When disabled, it compresses row changes into distinct rows by discarding full-row duplicates, retaining only the first row of sequential timestamps with identical values.

-Assuming the FlexRowEffectiveDateTime for a given set of rows is sequential but different, but the row values (checksum) is the same for these rows only the first row is retained.

-This row contains the actual change, and any subsequent rows in this set will be discarded as full-row duplicates even though the timestamp is different.

 Notes: